 Core Honors Courses

-Core Honors students are required to take four specific Core Honors courses, plus four more Core Honors courses chosen from several course options (at least 24 credits total).
+Core Honors students are required to take five specific Core Honors courses, plus three more Core Honors courses chosen from several course options (at least 24 credits total).

 |CORE 1929H||Honors Foundations in Methods of Inquiry 1||3|